-Detective Loki's tattoos, Freemason ring and facial tics were all Jake Gyllenhaal's ideas.
+Detective Loki's tattoos, Freemason ring, and facial tics were all Jake Gyllenhaal's ideas.

 Jake Gyllenhaal and Denis Villeneuve had such a great time doing Enemy (2013) that Villeneuve cast him for this movie without any audition.

-To play Holly Jones, Melissa Leo wore a grey wig and a foam rubber posterior prepared by Costume Designer Renée April in order to "ground" her character.
+To play Holly Jones, Melissa Leo wore a grey wig and a foam rubber posterior prepared by costume designer Renée April in order to "ground" her character.
 Leo also requested the props assistants to avoid cleaning her glasses after each day's shooting.

-According to Screenwriter Aaron Guzikowski, the original cut of the film was three hours.
+According to screenwriter Aaron Guzikowski, the original cut of the film was three hours.

 Detective Loki is clearly visible in many scenes wearing a Freemasons ring on his left hand.

 In this film, a detective named Loki obsessively tries to find two kidnapped children.
-In Norse Mythology there is a tale (Loka Táttur) where the god Loki persistently tries to protect a child from a giant named Skrymir after Odin and Hönir had tried, and given up on the task.
+In Norse Mythology there is a tale (Loka Táttur) where the god Loki persistently tries to protect a child from a giant named Skrymir after Odin and Hönir had both tried and given up on the task.